linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

     - Fetches the applications homepage content and prepares that content for processing with PyQuery (`pq`)

-    - Parses the homepage content for the post headings, which are links `a` with the `article-title` class
+    - Parses the homepage content for the post headings, which links `a` with the `article-title` class

     - Makes a random choice between the list of posts and navigates to the post URL contained in the post's heading link